 Speed Limit Code

-Speed ratings indicate the maximum speed a tire can achieve before overheating and are represented by letters.
-Defined primarily for highways with no speed limit and closed circuits, they are mostly exceed the speed limits by the authorities.
-By cons, laws must be respected at all times to stay safe.
+Speed ratings (represented by letters) indicate the maximum speed a tire can sustain before overheating.
+Defined primarily for highways with no speed limit and closed circuits, they generally exceed the legal speed limits.
+To ensure your safety,you must respect the laws at all times.